AustralianSynchrotron/sinspect/README.rst

 Version History
 ---------------
-0.2rc2  This version
+0.3     This version
+        Tagged for release to wider userbase
-        Tagged version for evaluation by local users 0.2rc1  Tagged version for evaluation by local users 0.1     Initial tagged release for evaluation by beamline scientists
+0.2rc2  Tagged version for evaluation by local users 0.2rc1  Tagged version for evaluation by local users 0.1     Initial tagged release for evaluation by beamline scientists